What version of PHP do you use?

 Using different PHP versions for different directories

-If different parts of your site require different PHP versions, it’s possible for technically advanced users to do that.
-You’ll need to add a .htaccess file to the directory containing scripts that require a different version.
+If different parts of your site require different PHP versions, it’s possible for technically advanced users to do that (although the separate versions won’t use FastCGI and will be slower than PHP normally runs).

-The file should set an environment variable named USE_PHP_BINARY containing the path to the PHP version that you want to use, together with an AddHandler line to ensure that it starts a separate copy of PHP instead of using a different version already started by FastCGI.
+The file should set an environment variable named USE_PHP_BINARY containing the path to the PHP version that you want to use, together with an AddHandler line to ensure that it starts a separate copy of PHP instead of using the “global” version for your site that is already started by FastCGI.

 You can currently choose from PHP versions 8.1.25, 8.0.30, 7.4.33, 7.3.33, 7.2.34, or 7.1.33 by using one of these sets of lines:

 SetEnv USE_PHP_BINARY /usr/bin/php-cgi-8.2 AddHandler application/x-httpd-php .php SetEnv USE_PHP_BINARY /usr/bin/php-cgi-8.1 AddHandler application/x-httpd-php .php SetEnv USE_PHP_BINARY /usr/bin/php-cgi-8.0 AddHandler application/x-httpd-php .php SetEnv USE_PHP_BINARY /usr/bin/php-cgi-7.4 AddHandler application/x-httpd-php .php SetEnv USE_PHP_BINARY /usr/bin/php-cgi-7.3 AddHandler application/x-httpd-php .php SetEnv USE_PHP_BINARY /usr/bin/php-cgi-7.2 AddHandler application/x-httpd-php .php SetEnv USE_PHP_BINARY /usr/bin/php-cgi-7.1 AddHandler application/x-httpd-php .php

-Note that if you have enabled Zend Guard, ionCube Loader or eAccelerator in our control panel, and you're forcing a certain directory to use a version of PHP that doesn’t support those extensions, it will generate warnings in your error logs that the version of the extension doesn’t match the PHP version.
+Note that if you have enabled Zend Guard or ionCube Loader in our control panel, and you're forcing a certain directory to use a version of PHP that doesn’t support those extensions, it will generate warnings in your error logs that the version of the extension doesn’t match the PHP version.
 There’s no way around the warnings, unfortunately, although it won’t cause any actual problems.

 Using different versions of PHP on the command line or cron jobs